D-Jeffrey/gedcom-to-visualmap/README.md

 - Major refactoring to make this *real* Python code

 ## Issues
-- Marriage is not read correctly all the time, limitations with multiple marriages
 - Linux does not save FileHistory
 - People dialog displays only one parent after Draw Update
 - list of background maps on Follium is not complete or presented, so currently only shows cartodbvoyager